The 4 Best Ways To Receive Payments On Facebook Marketplace

 So once they receive the item, Facebook takes its selling fee and pays your earnings into your bank account.

-And you don’t need to wait or request your funds to be transferred.
+And you don’t need to wait or request that your funds be transferred.

 Recommended posts